18 Unusual Writing Ideas

 - 11. Stay at Your Computer

 - Still don’t want to leave your computer?
-Well go find some unusual fonts and write with those.
+Go find some unusual fonts and write with those.
 Try script fonts or big, bold fonts, and put them into different sizes.
-Get away from Times New Roman and use fonts that are not 10 – 14 in size.

 - 13. Eat Your Words

 - Remember Alpha-Bits cereal?
-Well, they’re back on the market, and that means you can use them to write.
+What about Alphabet Soup?
+You can use food to write!
 I confess, I haven’t tried this one and it could get messy.
-It might also be difficult – if you keep eating your letters, you won’t have anything to write with.
+It might also be difficult — if you keep eating your letters, you won’t have anything to write with.

 - 14. Wear Your Words

 - If you can eat your words, you might as well wear them.
-All you need is a Sharpie (better yet, try some colored Sharpies) and a cheap, white t-shirt.
-Stretch the fabric around something solid and start writing.
+All you need is a Sharpie (better yet, try some colored Sharpies) and a cheap, white tee shirt.
+Stretch the fabric around something firm, and start writing.
 Hey, if you ever become a world-famous novelist, that t-shirt is going to be worth big bucks!

 - 15. Make a Mural

 - You can buy rolls of paper at art supply stores and even at home improvement stores.
 Roll it out and attach it to the wall.
 Masking tape works well for this, and a good place for this activity is on a garage door.
 Now you’re really mixing things up; you’re standing, writing on over-sized paper, and as an added bonus, you can get out your colored markers or paints and really liven things up.